llrs/experDesign/paper.md

 these variables. **Randomization** is a method to get the average effect by mixing the potential confounding variables. **Replication** increases the number of samples used on the experiment to better estimate the variation of the experiment.
-On some settings (clínical, agriculture, …) several of these techniques are applied together to ensure the robustness of the study.
+On some settings (clinical, agriculture, …) several of these techniques are applied together to ensure the robustness of the study.